 Since loneliness often accompanies depression, having good relationships and social support can be an important part of recovery from this illness.
 Joining a support group, either in person or online, having regular contact with loved ones, or joining a club can help ward off becoming socially isolated.
 Spiritual connectedness, either with other people at a place of worship or just believing in a power bigger than oneself, can help decrease depression as well.

 Vagus nerve stimulation (VNS) helps patients who suffer from chronic treatment-resistant depression that does not improve with the combination of psychotherapy and medication.
 VNS requires the surgical insertion of an electrical device that alleviates depression by inducing a normal electrical pattern in the brain by sending electrical pulses through the vagus nerve in the neck.
+However, it may take several months of treatments before any improvements in depression are noted.

 Electroconvulsive therapy (ECT) is another treatment option for people who struggle with severe treatment-resistant depression.
 This treatment involves administering electric impulses to create a controlled seizure while the patient is under sedation.
-ECT helps 80% to 90% of people who receive it, which is significant given that most of those individuals would otherwise continue to suffer.
+ECT helps 80% to 90% of people who receive it, which is significant, given that most of those individuals would otherwise continue to suffer.
 While this form of treatment has a history of stigma attached to it, changes in the way it was implemented decades ago have significantly decreased side effects and improved its effectiveness.

 Repetitive transcranial magnetic stimulation (rTMS) is another option for people with severe depression that does not respond adequately to medication and psychotherapy.
 With rTMS, physicians aim electromagnetic currents at the skull to stimulate a small electrical current in a part of the brain linked to depression.
 In contrast to ECT, rTMS does not cause a seizure and seems to have few side effects.
 However, not many doctors have the training and experience to implement this form of treatment.